1 Bg 9-1972: The Most Confidential Knowledge

 > and to reach the goal of life-the transcendental loving

-> service of God-then one should find out what the Lord
+> service of God-then he should find out what the Lord

 > desires of him.
 One who loves Krsna will give Him whatever